OpenDendro/dplPy/tests/README.md

 - co021.rwl - This data set gives the raw ring widths for Douglas fir *Pseudotsuga menziesii* at Mesa Verde in Colorado, USA.
 The complete original data are available [here from the ITRDB](https://www1.ncdc.noaa.gov/pub/data/paleo/treering/measurements/northamerica/usa/co021.rwl)

 Comma-delimited versions of the above Tucson-formatted files are also in this directory.
 The CSV files were converted from the original RWL files using the DPL subprogram YUX.

+- TTHH_raw.txt - This is a Tucson formatted data file of raw ring widths for Twisted Tree/Heartrot Hill.
+It is an example of a Tucson file that may be difficult to read properly.
+File originally from Ed Cook.